n0bis/key-hitter/README.md

 ## Status

-Need to detect layer switching and do some house keeping.
+ * Need to detect layer switching
+ * Make it generic
+ * House Keeping

 ## Based on